 Is your mouth hanging open yet?

-Here is a partial list of historically offensive, racist, and culturally inappropriate material:
+Here is a partial list of problematic song material:

 - "Jump Jim Joe" began as the song, "Jump Jim Crow".
 From Wikepedia, '"Jump Jim Crow" or "Jim Crow" is a song and dance from 1828 that was done in blackface by white minstrel performer Thomas Dartmouth (T. D.) ...
 As a result of Rice's fame, the term Jim Crow had become a pejorative meaning African American by 1838 and from this the laws of racial segregation became known as Jim Crow laws.'